shaggytaro/drum-kit/README.md

 # drum-kit
-It is a drum kit that I have created using pure JavaScript wherein concepts like eventListeners, callback functions, switch statements, query selectors and keydown have been used.
+It is a drum kit that I have created using vanilla JavaScript wherein concepts like eventListeners, callback functions, switch statements, query selectors and keydown have been used.

 This is a project that I made while I was learning and practicing JavaScript concepts.
 The program is pretty self-explanatory.
 All you need to is to press the key that is shown in the webpage and it will play a sound.